 “We don’t trust the minister; we don’t trust the government anymore.
 The way they acted, we find it outrageous, said one protester interviewed by Euronews.

 Announcing his intent Saturday to repeal the decree, the prime minister called for unity, the news agency reported.
-“I do not want to divide Romania,” Prime Minister Sorin Grindeanu said, “Romania cannot be split into two.
-Right now, Romania seems broken in two,”
+“I do not want to divide Romania,” Prime Minister Sorin Grindeanu said, “Romania cannot be split into two.”

 In addition to the crowd in Bucharest, another 40,000 people were reported protesting in Cluj-Napoca, and up to 100,000 people combined, Digi24 reported, in other cities across the country.